 Let's see how both tools can help job seekers.

-P.S: Let ‘s set something straight first before we dive in deeper.
+P.S: Let‘s set something straight first before we dive in deeper.
 What the title “How to Use LinkedIn to Get a Job in 60 Seconds” means finding job opportunities; and maybe up to sending out your application.
-Anybody would tell you that it’s impossible to go from unemployed to actually get hired in 60 seconds.
+Anybody would tell you that it’s impossible to go from unemployed to actually getting hired in 60 seconds.
 The screening process alone could take days (or even months).

 Using LinkedIn Jobs

-LinkedIn Jobs is a powerful tool and the most common way job candidates use to do job search on LinkedIn.
-While the method is well-known by many, there are few tricks here that might take job-seekers further.
+LinkedIn Jobs is a powerful tool and the most common way job candidates use to do job searches on LinkedIn.
+While the method is well-known by many, there are a few tricks here that might take job seekers further.

-While it doesn't look like Google at all, LinkedIn also a search engine.
-So we can use searching principle to find the result we want.
+While it doesn't look like Google at all, LinkedIn is also a search engine.
+So we can use the searching principle to find the result we want.

 First, let's go to LinkedIn Jobs and do the search.
 Use the position that you want to find as the relevant keywords.
-Next, you determine the location for the job.
-LinkedIn will suggest your location based on your profile, but you can use worldwide, remote, or other specific location.
+Next, you determine the location of the job.
+LinkedIn will suggest your location based on your profile, but you can use worldwide, remote, or other specific locations.
 Then you click the search button.

 But you can also refine your search even further.
 There are this filters that you can use.
 For example, you can choose “Easily Apply” to narrow down the result to only jobs where you can apply directly on LinkedIn instead of going to the company websites or some career websites.

-You can also filter by Experience Level, Company, Job Type, and even more specific in the “All Filters” like Industry and opportunities with less than 10 applicants.
-Play with the filters to learn more about it.
+You can also filter by Experience Level, Company, Job Type, and even more specifically in the “All Filters” like Industry and opportunities with less than 10 applicants.
+Play with the filters to learn more about them.

 And one more thing, there's a small switch called “Job Alert” that you can toggle on or off.
 If the switch is on, you will get job alerts in your email inbox every time there are new job openings similar to your search.
 You can do different searches and turn on different job alerts.

 Most of the time, you just have to click the next button as LinkedIn will use your already-available info.
-This includes your uploaded resume.
+This includes your uploaded resume or CV (Curriculum Vitae).
 Finally, click the “Submit” button and your application is sent to your (hopefully) future employer.

 This is how to use LinkedIn to get a job in 60 seconds as the whole process takes less than one minute.

-Now let's continue to the second, but less-used method of using LinkedIn to find jobs.
+Now let's continue to the second, but the less-used method of using LinkedIn to find jobs.

 The Art of Searching and Filtering through Posts

 Fact: not every job poster uses LinkedIn Jobs to post their open position.
-In fact, I think (I might be wrong) smaller companies or individuals prefers to use LinkedIn posts to find their required talents.
-And yet, job seekers are heavily underused the posts.
+In fact, I think (I might be wrong) that smaller companies or individuals prefer to use LinkedIn posts to find their required talents.
+And yet, job seekers have heavily underused the posts.

 Here are the steps you can use to sort through the posts and find the ones you need.